OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 For this early access feature, there are a number of things we decided to not include initially (so we could get the feature in your hands sooner).
 Some known limitations that are not currently supported are:

-- There is no way to scope to a runbook action.
+- There is no way to scope to a runbook step.
 - Triggers.
 - Viewing Account usage in runbooks.
 - Migrator support.